 If a child becomes too ill to remain at school they should report to the office and every attempt will be made to contact his/her parents.
 School personnel are not allowed by law to dispense any over the counter medication, including aspirin, to a student.
 All medication that is prescribed for a student must be kept in the office in a properly labeled container as prepared by a pharmacy or physician.
 Proper documentation for medications must be provided by a parent prior to the administration of any medications.
-Students are not allowed to be in possession of any type of medications must be picked up at the end of the year or they will be disposed of according to the school's policy.
+Students are not allowed to be in possession of any type of medication at school, this includes prescriptions and over the counter medications.
+All medications must be picked up at the end of the year or they will be disposed of according to the school's policy.
 If there are specific medication questions or concerns, you may direct these to the school nurse.